captn3m0/captn3m0.github.com/pages/dns-privacy.md

 # Operating Principles

 I (Abhay Rana) run this resolver with your Privacy and Security in mind.
 I'm an InfoSec professional with enough experience to do this safely.
-The resolver runs out of [Digital Ocean Bangalore Region][do], which is colocated with [NetMagic IT Services Private Limited][nm] in [Electronic City Bangalore][ecity].
+The resolver runs out of the [Digital Ocean Bangalore Region][do], which is colocated with [NetMagic IT Services Private Limited][nm] in [Electronic City Bangalore][ecity].
 The Data Center is both SOC1 and SOC2 certified.

 The resolver is co-located on a Droplet that runs a few other personal webservices.